Last Updated on by

 Antra Welding Helmet for TIG MIG MMA Plasma

-Antra welding helmet is one of the most widely rated and favored welding helmets in the market and even on Amazon.
+Antra welding helmet is one of the best, and most highly rated and favored auto welding helmets in the market and even on Amazon.
 Its durability makes it a good pick any day.
 This helmet has our perfect rating.
 It has a passive filter which has a permanent shade 13 to UV/IR.
-This is combined with a double-layered auto-dimming LCD shutter.
+This is combined with a double-layered auto-dimming LCD shutter and a large screen.
 Combined, these two offer an accurate shade range within 4/5-9/9-13 to visible lights.

-This product is designed in such a way that it covers not only the head but also the neck.
+This product model series is designed in such a way that it covers not only the head but also the neck.
 This protects from spatters, sparks, and any harmful radiant.
 The helmet is quite light and weighs 455 grams.
 The helmet meets ANSI Z87.
-1 standards.
-The helmet is solar powered which is a plus if you get lots of sun and a minus if you don’t.
+1 standards and rating for headgear.
+The helmet is solar cell powered which is a plus if you get lots of sun and a minus if you don’t.

-To save power, it has a solar cell as well as two replaceable CR2032 lithium batteries.
+To save its solar power, it has a solar cell as well as two replaceable CR2032 lithium batteries.
 It is a replaceable lithium battery.
 There is a built-in passive filter.
-This gives a permanent UV/IR protection.
+This will provide a permanent UV/IR protection.
 Antra welding helmets have buttons on the side.
 Each external button represents a control.
 The button design is to make it easier to use and control.
 It comes in black color.

 This helmet is also very affordable and it is the choice of most welders.
 Its delay time can be adjusted to suit you.
 It has six bonus exterior lens cover plates and one interior lens cover plate.
 This helmet is also compatible with a cheater lens.
 It also has a grinding mode.
 The lithium batteries offer suitable power.

-In addition, it has interference suppression technologies which massively reduce false alarms to avoid your helmet auto-darkening when it should not.
-The lens measures 4-1/4 x 2 x 5/32″.
+In addition, it has interference suppression technology which massively reduce false alarms to avoid your helmet auto darkening when it should not.
+The optical lens viewing size measures 4-1/4 x 2 x 5/32″.
 Antra welding helmet can be used for TIG, MIG, MAG, Flux Core, MMA, plasma cutting welding processes.
 This class/brand of welding helmets is one of the best.